want BSD-like date -r option

 In FreeBSD date there's "-r" option to convert seconds since the Epoch to current date.
 It would be nice to have this option in illumos date.

-Updated by Paul Henson over 6 years ago
+Updated by Paul Henson about 7 years ago

 GNU coreutils (as used by most Linux distributions) uses -r for: